derwolfi/frontend-nanodegree-arcade-game/README.md

 ## Controls

-You navigat with the Arrow keys:
+You navigate with the Arrow keys:

-Arrow left: Player goes to the left
+Arrow left: Player goes to the left.

-Arrow right: Player goes to the right
+Arrow right: Player goes to the right.

-Arrow up: Player goes up
+Arrow up: Player goes up.

-Arrow down: Player goes down
+Arrow down: Player goes down.

 ## Score